 Tanglet is a single-player version of the popular word-game Boggle.

-The goal is simple: try to create as many words as humanly possible by forming connections between the adjacent letters shown on the on-screen board.
+The goal is simple: create as many words as humanly possible by forming connections between adjacent letters shown.

-Letters can be joined horizontally, vertically, or diagonally in any direction.
-As long as the letters are next to each other and the word you’re spelling is a word is at least 3 letters in length you’ll score points.
+Letters can joined horizontally, vertically, or diagonally in any direction.
+So long as the letters are next to each other and the word you’re spelling is a word is at least 3 letters in length, you can score points.

-Tanglet offers 7 different game modes, each varying in difficulty.
-It also keeps track of your stats as you play, ensuring you’ll always be tempted to try and best your own scores.
+With 7 different game modes, each varying in difficulty, Tanglet can cater to anyone.
+It also keeps track of your stats as you play, helping coax out the inner-competitive within as try and best your own best score.

 sudo apt install tanglet